natebarksdale/natebarksdale.github.io/src/content/blog/2009-10-29-name-that-tune.md

 description: An exploration of the fascinating disconnect between popular baby names and the names featured in Billboard Top 5 songs over the decades, showcasing a timeline of cultural evolution in music.
 emoji: 🎤
 tags:
+  - 🌍 Culture
-  - 🎶 songs
+  - 🎵 Music
-  - 📅 timelines
+  - 📖 Articles
-  - 👶 names
+  - 🔍 Discoveries
 haiku: |
   From charts they rise,
   Names echo through the years,